AidaDSP/AidaDSP/README.md

+### Aida DSP "La Prima"

-Aida DSP is a shield for Arduino and Energia (TM4C123) with a 24bit/48-96-192kHz DSP on it.
+Aida DSP "La Prima" is a shield for Arduino and Energia (TM4C123) with a 24bit/48-96-192kHz DSP on it.

 ### Salient specs
 - Compact design size 105x54x35mm